ciselab/CPS_repo_mining/analysis/grbl.md

 ### Message
 Grbl can now take advantage of the extra memory in the 328
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 memory
 ### Note
+Bunch of variables regarding memory buffer changed, also sleep 1 sec instead of 5.

 ## Commit #4
 ### Hash